 I work with clients on branding, illustration and mural commissions.
 I produce a line of stationery and lifestyle products, featuring my illustrations.
-I run an online branding course.
+I run online learning communities.
 I run a festival.
-I co-run a networking club for female founders.
-I regularly publish blog posts, I send weekly emails to my list and I try to post daily 2 of my Instagram accounts.
+I used to co-run a networking club for female founders.
+I regularly publish blog posts, I send weekly emails to my list and I try to post daily on Instagram.
 I’m raising a toddler and I’m trying to have a life again.
 Productivity is essential!

 Last year I finally read the Shonda Rhimes book, Year of Yes, and she made a point about this “doing it all” question that I resonated with very much.
 The answer is: I don’t.

 I do a lot but, it’s a constant negotiation.
 If something gets done, there’s something else that doesn’t.
 If one thing gets my undivided attention, there are several others that don’t.

 I’m often overambitious when it comes to what I want to achieve and how much time I have to do it.
 The older (and hopefully wiser) I get, the more realistic I become.